 '''

-IDENT in array_expression
+IDENT in array expression

 '''

 the loop-variable, IDENT, is in scope inside expression in the array construction.
 The loop-variable may hide other variables, as in for-clauses.
-The loop-variable has the same type as the type of the elements of array_expression; and can be simple type as well as a record type.
-The loop-variable will have the same type for the entire loop - i.e.

-for an array_expression {1,3.2} the iterator will have the type of the type-compatible expression (Real) for all iterations.
-For deduction of ranges, see Section 11.2.2.111.2.2.1; and for using types as range see Section 11.2.2.211.2.2.2.
+The loop-variable has the same type as the type of the elements of array\expression.
+For deduction of ranges, see Section 11.2.2.1; and for using types as range see Section 11.2.2.2.